cyberbotics/webots-doc/reference/utility-functions.md

 This function looks for a [Solid](solid.md) node with the specified name and returns the corresponding dBodyID.
-The returned dBodyID is an ODE object that represent a rigid body with properties such as mass, velocity, inertia, etc. The dBodyID object can then be used with all the available ODE `dBody*` functions (see ODE documentation).
+The returned dBodyID is an ODE object that represent a rigid body with properties such as mass, velocity, inertia, etc. The dBodyID object can then be used with all the available ODE's `dBody*` functions (see ODE documentation).
 For example it is possible to add a force to the body with the `dBodyAddForce` function, etc. The prototype of this function is: